freshworks/crayons/packages/crayons-core/src/components/pagination/readme.md

 # Pagination (fw-pagination)

 fw-pagination displays pagination.
 The component displays starting and ending record numbers against total number of records.
+This component has two variants namely, `mini` and `standard`.

 ## Demo